slukits/tddflow/README.md

 # gounit

 Oh my, why an other testing framework?
 Because implementing a testing framework is an excellent exercise to get into a language.
-Following these jolly good ideas:
+Following:

 - beautiful is better then ugly (Tim Peters)
 - easy things should be easy, and hard things possible (Larry Wall)